Favorites ()

 Prosecutors and Victims: Why Wrongful Convictions Matter (with Jeanne Bishop), 105 Journal of Criminal Law and Criminology 101 (2016).

-Re-Creating Clemency Under Pressure (with Rachel Barkow), 82 University of Chicago Law Review 1 (2015).
+Restructuring Clemency: The Cost of Ignoring Clemency and a Plan for Renewal (with Rachel Barkow), 82 University of Chicago Law Review 1 (2015).

 Forfeitures in a New Market-Reality Narcotics Policy, 52 Harvard Journal on Legislation 221 (2015).